Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 Nocturnal hyperhidrosis can be:

-1) Influenza, infectious mononucleosis and many other acute infections that are usually accompanied by high body temperature.
+1) Influenza, infectious mononucleosis and many other acute infections, which are usually accompanied by high body temperature.
 In this case, increased sweating plays the role of a protective mechanism, a sign of activation of the immune system in the fight against infection.

 2) Chronic bronchitis, AIDS, tuberculosis and other infectious diseases.

-3) In heart failure and other diseases associated with the heart, increased night sweats may be a symptom of B (PMS).
+3) In case of heart failure and other heart-related diseases, increased night sweats may be symptom B (PMS).

-4) The manifestation of sleep apnea syndrome, as well as the consequences of sleep disturbance.
+4) Manifestation of sleep apnea syndrome, as well as the consequences of sleep disturbances.

 5) Hyperthyroidism or hyperthyroidism, and other hormonal disorders.